-While Mr. Johnson has announced his intention to retire, he has agreed to stay at the Commission until a national search is concluded for his replacement.
-This will ensure a smooth transition in Commission senior leadership.
+While Mr. Johnson has announced his intention to retire, he has agreed to stay at the Commission until his replacement takes office.
+After a national search, Carla Reid has been selected by the Commission to serve as its new General Manager/CEO upon Mr. Johnson's retirement.